daria-kotova/head-md-future-of-drawing/readme.md

 Experimented with a light sensor ![light_sensor_1](/process/2023-11-29/Screenshot%202023-12-05%20at%2010.08.17.png) ![light_sensor_2](/process/2023-11-29/Screenshot%202023-12-05%20at%2010.08.28.png) and with a servo motor ![servo](/process/2023-11-29/Screenshot%202023-12-05%20at%2010.08.02.png)

+## 2023-11-28

+Now I know how to use a potentiometer and buttons.
+For buttons there is an internal resistor, that should be turned on via the code.
+This simplifies things.

 ## 2023-11-27

 Started learning electronics and how to use Arduino.
-Made SOS in Morse code with an [LED](/process/2023-11-27/IMG_5582.MOV) .
+Made SOS in Morse code with an LED.

 ## 2023-11-25